Partially symmetric monomial codes: Introduction

 In this paper, we continue this line of research and investigate this question from a code structure point of view.
 Here we consider codes that can be obtained via evaluations of monomials \cite{bardet2016algebraic}.
 Polar and Reed-Muller codes can both be described in this framework.
 We introduce a family of codes with certain symmetries and show the lower bound on their parameters.
-A channel-independent construction achieving this bound is proposed and it is shown that in some cases the obtained codes have the recursive structure.
+A channel-independent construction achieving this bound is proposed and it is shown that in some cases the obtained codes have the recursive structure. \footnote{The source code to reproduce the bounds and code constructions is available at https://github.com/kir1994/PartSymCodes}